Social media use in the fashion industry: Pinterest

 Pinterest is a “visual discovery engine”.
 The social media component comes from users posting pins and creating pin-boards that other users can save and share.
 A class of second year fashion students at an American university have incorporated Pinterest into their course curriculum.
 The motive of utilizing social media in fashion was to open a dialogue of conversation between the designer and the consumer to directly access their wants and needs through the consumer's Pin-Board.
 Using the platform of social media also allowed students to reach a broader audience of customers and their needs.

 YouTube

 More recently, fashion brands have expanded because of YouTubers.
 YouTubers would receive PR packages and advertise the brand in their videos, and the millions of people watching would see these advertisements and be more inclined to look on these brands' websites and order them.
 Some YouTubers would be invited to fashion shows, or events from big brands and vlog their experience and upload it to YouTube.

+Depop

+In addition to fashion trends and advertisements being spread on social media, there are other ways that social media and fashion correlate.
+For example, there are social media platforms dedicated to buying and selling clothes, such as Depop.
+Depop is an online thrift store where users can post pictures of their clothing as advertisements to sell to other users.
+This site is one of the fastest growing e-commerce platforms with over 7 million active buyers.
+Depop acts more like social media than other resale apps because users are able to view sellers profile pages that display all of their items, with the ability to leave "likes" on posts.